taegyoun88/EgoXtreme/README.md

 | | Emergency | `000180` - `000191` |

 ## Dataset Documentation
-All annotation files (*.json) and 3D model information follow the BOP format.
+All files (*.json) and 3D model information follow the BOP format.
 Please refer to the BOP Challenge website for detailed format specifications.

 ## Directory Structure
 The structure of the EgoXtreme dataset is organized as follows.